OttoKuosmanen/WCST/README.md

   - Documentation on creating the card images.

 - **PsychoPy**
-  - Documentation on creating the card images.
+  - Documentation on creating the visual version of the game.

 ### Script